extremenetworks/ipfabric-docs/docs/source/_includes/solutions/essentials/register_device_credentials.rst

                                      Type: ``integer``

                                      **Default**: 161
    *snmp_version*                    The SNMP version used to connect to the device.
-This is mandatory parameter for NI based devices and USER.DEFAULT.
+This is mandatory parameter for NI based devices.

                                      Choose from: